Homogeneous spaces in tensor categories: Affine group schemes

-\begin{lemma} If $1\to\NN\to\GG\to\mathcal{Q}\to1$ is a short exact sequence of algebraic groups, then we have a short exact sequence: where $(\Gamma_{\NN}^+)$ is the ideal of $\Gamma_{\GG}$ generated by the augmentation ideal of $\Gamma_{\NN}$. \end{lemma} \begin{proof} This follows by appropriately dualising the exact sequence
+\begin{lemma} If $1\to\NN\to\GG\to\mathcal{Q}\to1$ is a short exact sequence of algebraic groups, then we have a short exact sequence: where $(\Gamma_{\NN}^+)$ is the ideal of $\Gamma_{\GG}$ generated by the augmentation ideal of $\Gamma_{\NN}$. \end{lemma} \begin{proof} For a proof of the fact that $\Gamma_{\GG}\to\Gamma_{\QQ}$ is an epimorphism, we note that the proof of \cite[Chpt.~I, Prop.~7.6]{J} (including the referenced result \cite[Chpt.~I, \S3, Prop.~9]{Bour}) carries over to our setting, where we use that $\GG\to\QQ$ is flat.